kristenvaccaro/human-ai/index.md

 ## Communication

-Course related announcements will be shared on Piazza.
-Please use Piazza for your course-related questions as well!
+Course related announcements will be shared on Canvas.
+Please use Canvas for your course-related questions as well!

 #### Questions that are a good fit for Canvas Discussions:
 - Can someone help me understand this section of the reading?